Donien/ansible-collection-icinga_contrib/roles/icingaweb2_modules/README.md

     - `enabled`: `boolean`
       If `true`, enables the module.
 If `false`, disables the module.
 If not set, does nothing.
     - `remote_source:` `boolean`
-      Set it to `false` to copy archive module from Ansible controller to target host.
-Useful when `source` set to `archive`.
-Defualt `true`.
+      If set to `false`, the archive is copied from the Ansible controller to the managed node.
+Only has an effect if `source` is set to `archive`.
+      This is useful when the managed node cannot freely access the given URL, e.g. no access to the internet.
+      Default: `true`

 ## Grafana